tanmay-pathak/telegram-whisper-bot/README.md

 # Voice2Text Telegram Bot

-A telegram bot that transcribes voice to text.
+A telegram bot that transcribes and translates voice to text.
 It also supports further processing of the transcript.

 ## Features

 - Transcribe speech to text
+- Translate text to English
 - Summarize a transcript
 - Extract important points from a transcript
 - Create action items from a transcript
 - Generate follow up questions from a transcript
 - Determine next steps
-- Translate text to English

 ## Environment Variables